 The company will offer a complete 3D ecosystem, consisting of active-shutter glasses, hardware support for multiple displays including 120Hz projectors, 120Hz DLPs, 120Hz LCD TVs, and new 1080p 120Hz LCD monitors from Acer and others, as well as support for more than 400 games.

-The company, which will make 3D TV a big part of its International CES showcase, said it also recently extended its ecosystem to netbooks.
+The company said it also recently extended its ecosystem to netbooks.

 Consumers will have the ability to view videos and photographs from the new devices and others using Nvidia's 3D glasses, the company said.

 Nvidia handles MVC-AVC decoding in hardware on their graphics processors (GPUs).
 Among other things, the company said the codec will be used to encode Blu-ray content in 3D.